Team-Peryton/AVL-automation/README.md

 - Input plane .avl file (see https://web.mit.edu/drela/Public/web/avl/avl_doc.txt for info; xflr5 can export AVL compatible files).
 - aerofoil .dat files

 If you get a seemingly random error it's likely because your input .avl plane file is formatted incorrectly.
-Submit an issue containing the .avl file and your config file(s) and I'll either fix the code or tell you how to fix your inputs :)
+Raise an issue containing the .avl file and your config file(s) and I'll either fix the code or tell you how to fix your inputs :)

 ## Tail Sizing
 - Suggests tail configurations based on input geometry to achieve a desired static margin.